If you are visiting Houston in Texas, one attraction we can highly recommend you spend some time at is the Space Center Houston.

 There is a Hop-on Hop-off bus service in Houston, but it does not go to the Space Center.

-You can also take a taxi or ride share service like Uber, prices will vary, but will be in the region of $30 – $60 depending on traffic and time of day.
+You can also take a taxi or ride share service like Uber.
+Prices will vary, but will be in the region of $30 – $60 each way depending on traffic and time of day.
+You can also get these back from the Space Center.

 Finally, it’s also possible to take a guided tour from the city centre out to Space Center Houston.
 As an example, this 6 hour tour includes transport to and from Space Center Houston, as well as entry to the Space Center.